-E. coli (Escherichia coli).E. coli bacteria usually get into food or water when they come into contact with animal feces.
-Eating undercooked ground beef is the most common cause of E. coli poisoning in the United States.
+E. coli (Escherichia coli).E. coli bacteria typically get into food or water when they come into contact with animal feces.
+Eating undercooked ground beef is the most common reason why people in the United States get E. coli poisoning.

 Campylobacter.
 These bacteria most commonly infect meat, poultry, and unpasteurized milk.
 Campylobacter also can contaminate water.
 As with other kinds of bacteria, these usually get into foods through contact with infected animal feces.

 Staphylococcus aureus.
-These bacteria (which can be found in meats, prepared salads, and foods made with contaminated dairy products) spread through hand contact, sneezing, or coughing.
+These bacteria can be found in meats, prepared salads, and foods made with contaminated dairy products.
+S aureus bacteria can spread through hand contact, sneezing, or coughing.
 That means that people who prepare or handle food can spread the infection.

 Shigella.
 Shigella bacteria can infect seafood or raw fruits and vegetables.
-Most of the time these bacteria spread when people who prepare or handle food don't wash their hands properly after using the bathroom.
-Sometimes, an infection causes blood in the stool (poop).
+Most of the time the bacteria are spread when people who prepare or handle food don't wash their hands properly after using the bathroom.

 Some of these, including Listeria and E. coli, can cause potentially dangerous heart, kidney, and bleeding problems.

 Most cases of food poisoning don't need medical attention, but some do.
 The most common serious problem from food poisoning is dehydration.
-A child who is healthy is unlikely to get dehydrated as long as he or she drinks enough liquids to replace what's lost through throwing up or diarrhea.
+If you're healthy, you're not likely to get dehydrated as long as you drink enough liquids to replace what you've lost through throwing up or diarrhea.

 - diarrhea with a fever higher than 101°F (38.3°C)